danog/MadelineProtoDocs/docs/docs/ASYNC.md

 It's really **that** easy, you just have to add a `yield` before calling MadelineProto methods.
 The `yield` will automatically **suspend** the execution of the function, letting the program do other stuff while the file is being downloaded.
 Once the file is downloaded, execution is automatically **resumed** from that exact point in the function.

+This means that you can handle multiple updates, download/upload multiple files all together in one process, as if you were writing normal synchronous code + making everything a lot faster.

 ## Loading the latest version of MadelineProto